oashour/vesta-espresso/README.md

 export PATH=/path/to/vesta/bin:$PATH
 ```

 On Mac, you don't need to do anything if VESTA is installed in the default location (`/Applications/VESTA/VESTA.app`).
-If it's not, adding it to the path won't work (see this [bug](https://groups.google.com/g/vesta-discuss/c/Cq1_QJwrvhU/m/bU_GYBemBgAJ)), so you'll need to create an Alias
+If it's not, adding it to the path won't work (see this [bug](https://groups.google.com/g/vesta-discuss/c/Cq1_QJwrvhU/m/bU_GYBemBgAJ) on the google group), so you'll need to create an alias instead.

 ```bash
 alias VESTA="/path/to/VESTA.app/Contents/MacOS/VESTA"
 ```

+You can now use the `vesta-espresso` command, which I recommend aliasing to `vesta` in `.bashrc` since it can work with both QE and natively-supported input files.